Springdale, Arkansas: Climate

 Springdale lies in the humid subtropical climate zone (Köppen Cfa) with influence from the humid continental climate type.
 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 The climate is similar to that of nearby Fayetteville.

 July is the hottest month of the year, with an average high of 89 °F and an average low of 71 °F. Temperatures above 100 °F are uncommon but not rare, occurring on average twice a year, with 57 days over 90 °F annually.
 January is the coldest month with an average high of 46 °F and an average low of 29 °F. The city's highest temperature was 111 °F, recorded in 1954.
 The lowest temperature recorded was -24 °F, in 1899.
 Precipitation is weakly seasonal, with a bimodal pattern: wet seasons in the spring and fall, and relatively drier summers and winters, but some rain in all months.

 Demographics

-As of the census of 2010, there were 69,797 people, 22,805 households, and 16,640 families residing in the city.
-The racial makeup of the city was 64.7% White, 1.8% Black, 1.8% Native American, 2.0% Asian, 5.7% Pacific Islander, 22% from other races, and 2.9% from two or more races.
-35.4% of the population were Hispanic or Latino of any race.